gmdsi/GMDSI_notebooks/docs/part2/freyberg_da_prep.md

 The next couple of cells load necessary dependencies and call a convenience function to prepare the PEST dataset folder for you.
 This is the same dataset that was constructed during the "freyberg pstfrom pest setup" tutorial.
 Simply press `shift+enter` to run the cells.

+### Admin

+The next couple of cells load necessary dependencies and call a convenience function to prepare the PEST dataset folder for you.
+Simply press `shift+enter` to run the cells.

 ```python
 import os